python-trio/trio-amqp/docs/examples/rpc.rst

     )

-Note: the client use a `waiter` (an trio.Event) which will be set when receiving a response from the previously sent message.
+Note: the client use a `waiter` (a ``trio.Event``) which will be set when receiving a response from the previously sent message.

 Server
 ------

-When unqueing a message, the server will publish a response directly in the callback.
+When unqueuing a message, the server will publish a response directly in the callback.
 The `correlation_id` is used to let the client know it's a response from this request.

  .. code-block:: python